Cyberjusticelab/JusticeAI/src/web_client/README.md

 -/theme                             // styling
 ```

 Vue.js is component based Javascript framework, therefore each `.vue` file creates a reusable component.
-Each component is able to be ran independently.
+Each component is able to be run independently.

 So far in our application, we have:
-- `Landing.vue`: the landing page component is used to handle first time users
+- `Landing.vue`: the landing page component is used to handle first-time users
 - `Dashboard.vue`: the main component that contains `Sidebar.vue` component and `Chat.vue` component.
-When `Sidebar.vue` component handles the data display on the UI, the `Chat.vue`component handles all the logic related to the chatbot.
+When `Sidebar.vue` component handles the data display on the UI, the `Chat.vue` component handles all the logic related to the chatbot.
 - `Legal.vue`: the legal page component is used to fetch and show the latest Privacy Policy and End User License Agreement.
 - `Eventbus.js`: a bus for component communications.

 `.vue` file usually contains all necessary codes for a component (Javascript, HTML, and CSS).
-To make our lives easier, all styling are configurated and written in SASS format and stored in `theme` folder.
+To make our lives easier, all styling is configurated and written in SASS format and stored in the `theme` folder.
 To change the styling of the UI, you only need to edit the corresponding `.scss` file without touching the functional codes.

  Due to the simplicity of the nature of the application, we did not implemenet state management architecture.
 As mentioned above, we use `Eventbus.js` to handle component communication.
 If you want to have major refactoring in the future, you can check out [Vuex](https://vuex.vuejs.org/en/).